 Examples of the negative interaction between the federal prison system and Ms. Smith's mental health issues are many.
 Ms. Smith never had a comprehensive mental health treatment plan, in part because she was transferred between institutions so many times.
-45 The "only real consistency in managing Ms. Smith's behaviour was to maintain her segregation status".
+The "only real consistency in managing Ms. Smith's behaviour was to maintain her segregation status".
 46

-Additionally, her placement in segregation was never externally or independently reviewed, and regional reviews were avoided because "each institution 'lifted' Ms. Smith's segregation status whenever she was physically moved out of a CSC facility (e.g., to attend criminal court, to be temporarily admitted to a psychiatric facility, or to transfer to another correctional facility)".47 Indeed, according to the Correctional Investigator, Ms. Smith's repeated transfers had little to do with helping her but rather seemed to serve as a response to staff fatigue and to circumvent the mandatory 60-day regional review of her detention in solitary confinement.48 By "lifting" Ms. Smith's segregation status whenever she was moved and setting the clock to zero once she was placed in the receiving institution, CSC avoided the requirement that they conduct a regional review of her placement in segregation after 60 days.49
+Additionally, her placement in segregation was never externally or independently reviewed, and regional reviews were avoided because "each institution 'lifted' Ms. Smith's segregation status whenever she was physically moved out of a CSC facility (e.g., to attend criminal court, to be temporarily admitted to a psychiatric facility, or to transfer to another correctional facility)".
+Indeed, according to the Correctional Investigator, Ms. Smith's repeated transfers had little to do with helping her but rather seemed to serve as a response to staff fatigue and to circumvent the mandatory 60-day regional review of her detention in solitary confinement.
+By "lifting" Ms. Smith's segregation status whenever she was moved and setting the clock to zero once she was placed in the receiving institution, CSC avoided the requirement that they conduct a regional review of her placement in segregation after 60 days.

-Further, Ms. Smith's self-injurious behaviours were "in part...a means of drawing staff into her cell in order to alleviate the boredom, loneliness and desperation she had been experiencing as a result of her prolonged isolation."50 CSC staff felt inadequately equipped to deal with this type of behaviour.51 According to CSC staff, leading up to her death, staff had the impression that management's policy that no one enter Ms. Smith's cell if she was still breathing was designed to reduce the number of documented incidents in which force was used against her, a number that had become too high following Ms. Smith's arrival at the institution.52 Not entering Ms. Smith's cell while she continued to breathe was not a policy that was designed to address Ms. Smith's mental health needs but rather to insulate the institution from oversight.
-The "wait and see" approach that they eventually adopted resulted in staff standing by as Ms. Smith died.53 ii.
-Bobby-Lee Worm
+Further, Ms. Smith's self-injurious behaviours were "in part...a means of drawing staff into her cell in order to alleviate the boredom, loneliness and desperation she had been experiencing as a result of her prolonged isolation."
+CSC staff felt inadequately equipped to deal with this type of behaviour.
+According to CSC staff, leading up to her death, staff had the impression that management's policy that no one enter Ms. Smith's cell if she was still breathing was designed to reduce the number of documented incidents in which force

-43 A Preventable Death, supra note 23 at paras.
+&lt;sup>43 A Preventable Death, supra note 23 at paras.
 17-18.